 - a.
-Worked the 12 Steps. - b.
-Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service.
+Worked the 12 Steps. - Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.

-- p.
-A minimum of five (5) years continuous clean time.
 A minimum of four (4) years continuous clean time.
-(Clean-time cannot be waived due to any circumstance) - c.
-At least one (1) year previous service at the Area level. - d.
-At least one (1) year experience as a treasurer at a group level.

-- e.
-Willingness, desire, and ability to serve. - f.
-An understanding of Robert's Rules of Order - g.
+(Clean-time cannot be waived due to any circumstance) - d.
+At least one (1) year previous service at the Area level. - e- At least one (1) year experience as a treasurer at a group level. - f.
+Willingness, desire, and ability to serve. - g.
+An understanding of Robert's Rules of Order h.
 Must be able to fulfill all duties of this position.